-Shannon is a first year graduate student in the Masters of Public Health program at the University of North Carolina at Greensboro.
+Shannon is a second year graduate student in the Masters of Public Health program at the University of North Carolina at Greensboro.
 Shannon completed her Bachelors of Science in Nutrition and Dietetics from UNC Greensboro in 2013.
 After graduation, Shannon worked as a public health nutritionist at a local health department where she did nutrition assessment, education, planning and community outreach.
 While working, Shannon also volunteered with Second Harvest Food Bank as a nutritionist/culinary instructor for Share Our Strength Cooking Matters and received an award for volunteer of the year.
 Shannon’s interests include wellness, nutrition, physical activity and health education.
 Outside of school, Shannon enjoys working out, being active, meal prep, spending time with family and friends, and playing with her dog niece.

 Zach is a first year graduate student in the Master of Public Health program at the University of North Carolina at Greensboro.
 Zach earned his Bachelor of Science degree in Health Education from the University of Florida in 2018.
 He entered graduate school directly after completing his undergraduate studies.
 In his final semester at the University of Florida, Zach served as the wellness intern for Barrett, Liner and Buss in Ocala, FL where he assisted with program development and implementation for a number of clients within Marion County.
 Zach also played four years of college lacrosse, serving as team captain as a senior.
 In his free time, Zach enjoys traveling, being outdoors, working out and playing lacrosse.